 - Place the tape at the fullest part of your bust

-- Make sure it’s parallel to your band again
+- Make sure it’s similar to your band again

-- Deduct the band size from your bust size to discover the right cup size
+- Deduct the band size from your bust size to discover the correct cup size

 - Every inch equals one cup size up

 It is essential to measure while standing straight, with arms to the side.
-The size of the bra is symbolized by a letter, usually, from A to D. There are two methods of bra sizing, the classic method and the new method.
+The bra size is symbolized by a letter, usually from A to D. There are two methods of bra sizing, the classic method, and the new method.